Brown bin garden waste service

 - You can request up to two standard 240-litre brown wheelie bins to recycle domestic garden waste.

-- The service takes a winter break December and February each year.
+- The service takes a winter break between December and February each year.

 - All the waste is turned into organic material.
 This is used for a range of industrial and commercial purposes.